antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/readme.md

     public void Handle(string message, string routingKey)
     {
-        // Do whatever you want!
+        // Do whatever you want with the message.
         _logger.LogInformation("Hello world");
     }
 }